aminalhazwani/blog.newsboy.co/_posts/2014-10-31-the-influence-of-social-media-on-news.md

 Facebook officials say that the more time users spend at its site, the more likely there will be a robust exchange of diverse viewpoints and ideas shared online.

-Ben Smith, editor in chief of BuzzFeed, a news and entertainment site, said his rule for writing and reporting in a fragmented age is simple: **“no filler.”** News organizations that still publish a print edition, he said, have slots — physical holes on paper or virtual ones on a home page — that result in the publication of stories that are not necessarily the most interesting or timely, but are required to fill the space.
+Ben Smith, editor in chief of BuzzFeed, a news and entertainment site, said his rule for writing and reporting in a fragmented age is simple: __"no filler"__.
+News organizations that still publish a print edition, he said, have slots — physical holes on paper or virtual ones on a home page — that result in the publication of stories that are not necessarily the most interesting or timely, but are required to fill the space.
 It was partly to discourage such slot-filling that BuzzFeed did not focus on its home page when it first started, he said.

 The question that older publications that are not “digital natives” like BuzzFeed have to ask themselves, Mr. Kim said, is